robertsolero/hg-mobile-tower-of-colors/README.md

 ## Pooling

-- Pooling logics are available at `Assets/3_Scripts/Pooling`
+- Pooling logic is available at `Assets/3_Scripts/Pooling`
 - A Factory Singleton has also been added to keep track of Pools globally.
 - You can create or get a pool by calling `Factory.Instance.GetPoolOf`
   - if a pool for that type is available, that is returned, otherwise a new pool instance is created for you.